edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 Following needs will be met in my project :-
 1. Dataset -

 After intense deliberation with analysts, subject matter experts (domain experts), we would stitch together a corpus of highly influential and important keywords in the domain of environment.

 2. Classifier -

 Using ML techniques (classification algorithms), the diff (from PageFreezer,Versionista) will be categorized as to important, relevant or irrelevant ones by making use of the curated dataset.

 Output of Classifier will be cross-checked with the outcomes from NLP techniques (LDA and Summarizer)

 3. Priority Algorithm -

++ At this point in time, there is no standard way of prioritizing the changes.
++ Few unanswered questions -
+  + Which change is to be given precedence over the others?
+  + Which change is critical and more important than others?
+  + What parameters will decide the priority of changes?
+  + Priority should be an integral number (0,1,...100) or a value derived from a formula?

+#### Answer to above questions - Priority Algorithm
+- An algorithm would be needed to decide the precedence, the order.
+Such an algorithm will help distinguish critical and important changes from the irrelevant ones.
-As currently, there is no standard way of prioritizing which change is to be given precendence over the others, which change is critical and more important than others - an algorithm would be needed for the same.
-Such an algorithm would be on the basis of "Confidence / Trust factor" and "Rating".
-Taking these 2 parameters into consideration, every change will be evaluated according to the algorithm and then prioritized.
+- Such an algorithm would be on the basis of parameters like - "Confidence / Trust factor" and "Rating".
+- Taking these 2 parameters into consideration, every change will be evaluated according to the algorithm and then prioritized.
-It would be a self-learning, ever-evolving process of curation.
+- It would be a self-learning, ever-evolving process of curation.

+##### Proposed Algorithm

 As discussed in edgi-govdata-archiving/web-monitoring-processing#28 :

 ### Gist
-Priority will be given on the basis of Ratings and Confidence/Trust
+Priority will be given on the basis of Ratings and Confidence/Trust.

 ### Rating
 > **Value given to the word (and progressively to the sentence and the page) on the basis of Domain knowledge**